Haransis/WaveFormPlayer/README.md

 </p>

 # WaveFormPlayer
 An Android library to create visualization of a given sound.
+It also supports a wav recorder with sound wave visualization.
 This is a very basic implementation, use at your own risk.

-Note that the library does not build the amplitudes by itself.
+Note that the library does not build the amplitudes by itself when reading from a file.

 ## Installation
 ### Gradle